Boryyy/instaTrack/README.md

 * Dont forget to edit the seconds i mention before at [Setup](https://github.com/Boryyy/instaTrack#setup) , it will improve the script and you can get the track faster.

-* First time that you run the script , it will show "Added Followers" the full list of your followers , then 2nd run and future ones will show who removed and who added you.